 What is the Huawei P20 Pro?

-The Huawei P20 Pro is Huawei’s flagship smartphone.
+The Huawei P20 Pro is Huawei’s flagship smartphone and it sits above the Huawei P20 in the company’s line-up.
 It runs on Android 8.1 Oreo and has a triple-camera system developed in tandem with Leica.

 Labelled Leica Vario-Summilux-H1.6-2.4/27-80 ASPH, the triple camera combines a 1/2.78-inch 20Mp f/1.6 monochrome camera with a 1/1.73-inch 40Mp RGB (colour) f/1.8 wide-angle camera and a 1/4.4-inch 8Mp f/2.4 telephoto camera.

-This makes 68Mp in total, but Huawei’s Light Fusion Technology combines the information from the three sensors so that by default images are output at 10Mp.
-This helps deliver better image quality as noise is reduced while dynamic range is extended.
+This makes 68Mp in total.
+However, Huawei’s Light Fusion Technology combines the information from the three sensors so by default images are output at 10Mp.
+This helps deliver better image quality as noise levels are lowered and dynamic range is extended.

-If you prefer, images can be output at 40Mp but this sacrifices the ability to use the zoom function (see below for details) and it reverts to 10Mp when any of the subject shooting modes (Night, Portrait, Light Painting etc) are selected.
+If you prefer, images can be output at 40Mp.
+This sacrifices the ability to use the zoom function (see below for details) and it reverts to 10Mp when any of the subject shooting modes (Night, Portrait, Light Painting etc) are selected.

-Using different focal length lenses equivalent to 27mm and 80mm enables the camera to zoom to 3x optically (80mm), but there’s also a digital zoom that enables up to 5x zoom (the equivalent of 135mm).
+Using different focal length lenses equivalent to 27mm and 80mm enables the camera to zoom to 3x optically (80mm.
+There’s also a digital zoom that enables up to 5x zoom (the equivalent of 135mm).

 Artificial Intelligence (AI)